shivamujawame/Fabric-Analytics-in-aday/english/lab-guide/lab6.md

     ![](../media/lab-06/image070.png)

 8. Now let’s create a relationship between Product and Supplier.
-Select **New relationship**.
+Select **+ New relationship**.

 9. Make sure **From table** is **Product** and **Column** is **SupplierID**.